sushmita-2002/Icecreamshop-website/README.md

 # Icecreamshop-website
-This is a ice cream shop website build using html, css, bootstrap and python flask framework.
+This is a simple website for an ice-cream shop nuilt using flask and deployed using heroku.